Caleb-Greene/ICMPing/README.md

 ## VirusTotal
 Virus Total results can be seen [here](https://www.virustotal.com/gui/file/8f57daea9ff7b8ea3184c10026ae995521281c387d835e98ee2f8760a2a41b26/detection).
 Please note that the detections are false positives raised due to the fact that the application was packaged using PyInstaller.
 All code and files are completely safe and open-sourced, so you can download and view them yourself.

-Version v1.1.0 is soon to be verified by Microsoft Security Intelligence.
+Version v1.1.0 is now verified by Microsoft Security Intelligence as of July 1st, 2025.

 ## Download Options